Consumerist: "The Grocery Shrink Ray"

 The "grocery shrink ray" is a term Meghann Marco coined to describe the trend for groceries to be reduced in size while being sold at the same price point.
 Manufacturers perform these reductions to reduce their own costs but do not pass any savings on to the customer.
 Installments of these articles usually included user submitted photographs of the product in question on the shelf, being sold along with a newer and slightly smaller version of the same product.
 Local and national media outlets such as WTVT-TV FOX 13 in Florida, and National Public Radio has interviewed Popken regarding the trend and his attempts to inform the public at large.
+The issue is now commonly known as shrinkflation.

 Facebook terms of service

 On February 15, 2009, Consumerist broke the news of a terms of service clause that gave Facebook the right to "Do anything they want with your content.
 Forever."
 Mark Zuckerberg, CEO of Facebook, Inc., later claimed that a paragraph was accidentally left out saying that the license to your content was exclusive to one's privacy settings and that the license expired when an account was closed.
 This event instigated much media coverage over the controversy of the terms of service.